merenlab/merenlab.org/_posts/anvio/2016-06-22-anvio-tutorial-v2.md

 anvi-summarize -p SAMPLES-MERGED/PROFILE.db -c contigs.db --list-collections
 ```

 The summary process can take a lot of time.
-If you want to take a quick look to identify which bins need to be refined, you can run `anvi-summarize` with `--quick-summary` flag.
+If you want to take a quick look to identify which bins need to be refined, you can run `anvi-summarize` with `--quick-summary` flag to generate a {% include ARTIFACT name="quick-summary" %}.

 ### anvi-refine

-After running `anvi-summarize`, you may realize that you are not happy with one or more of your bins.
-This often is the case when you are working with very large datasets and when you are forced to skip the human guided binning step. `anvi-refine` gives you the ability to make finer adjustments to a bin that may be contaminated.
+After running {% include PROGRAM name="anvi-summarize" %}, you may realize that you are not happy with one or more of your bins.
+This often is the case when you are working with very large datasets and when you are forced to skip the human guided binning step.
+The program {% include PROGRAM name="anvi-refine" %} gives you the ability to make finer adjustments to a bin that may be contaminated.

-After you refine bins that need attention, you can re-generate your static summary.
+After you refine bins that need attention, you can re-generate your {% include ARTIFACT name="summary" %}.

 {:.notice}
 Speaking of which, please take a look at this post where Meren talks about [assessing completion and contamination of metagenome-assembled genomes]({% post_url miscellaneous/2016-06-09-assessing-completion-and-contamination-of-MAGs %}).